1. EPAYMENTS CODE

 Transferring your PayID to a different account with Volt or another financial institution

 You can transfer your PayID to another account with us, or to an account you have with another financial institution.
-You can do this through the ‘PayID’ function in our Volt App, which means that we will temporarily lock and transfer your PayID to another account.
+You can do this through the ‘PayID’ function in our Volt app, Partner app or as otherwise directed which means that we will temporarily lock and transfer your PayID to another account.
 You will not be able to use your PayID while your PayID is locked.

 In transferring a PayID, you are representing that you have authority to use the PayID.